 - Educate employees about the importance of cybersecurity.
 As highlighted in our ongoing series about the greatest cybersecurity threats of 2022, education is a vital tool in countering each of them.
 Read our guide about improving cyber security at law firms to learn more about the steps you can take and how to educate your team.

 - Finally, choose secure tools that don’t get in the way of work.
 Often, teams will avoid sanctioned secure tools because they are difficult to use, slow, or clunky.
-Selecting end-to-end encrypted services that emphasize ease-of-use, such as Tresorit, is a great way to improve the adoption of the solutions you choose to secure your operations.
+Selecting end-to-end encrypted services that emphasize ease-of-use is a great way to improve the adoption of the solutions you choose to secure your operations.
+Tresorit Email encryption lets you boost productivity without compromising on security, compliance, or control.
+With a single click, you are able to share confidential information and attachments securely using your existing email address and Microsoft Outlook.

 While shadow IT is not automatically a threat to a company, it can very easily become one.
 Therefore, law firms should take every possible step to limit their exposure to threats.
 Following the advice above will help you keep client data secure and preserve your peace of mind.